RahshaunSharpe/Cyber-Faultline-/README.md

 ## Common Questions

 **Q: Do I need to be on the server to run it?**
-No. You run it from your own machine and it connects to the servers remotely.
+No. You can run it from your own machine and it connects to the servers remotely.

 **Q: Do I need to install anything on the servers I'm scanning?**
 No. The scanner uses built-in Windows remote management (WinRM).
 The only setup is enabling WinRM on each server if it isn't already on.

 **Q: The Hyper-V host is in a workgroup but the VMs are domain joined.
 Do I need two scans?**
 Yes — two scans, two reports.
 The host uses local admin credentials, the VMs use domain credentials.
 See Scenario 5 above.
+However if the HV is domain joined you can reach all pcs from it one scan is possible depending on Win-Rm on remote servers

 **Q: A server shows as unreachable.
 What do I do?**
 1. Make sure the server is powered on